Hamasaken/ETS_API/content/ETS API/Type/DamageType.md

  - ClassEnum
 ---

-Damage types represent different kinds of elements for the abilities in the game.
-Certain characters might have immunities or weaknesses to various damage types.
+The damage in [[Endless Tides]] can have several different elemental types.
+Certain characters might have immunities or weaknesses to specific damage types, and other effects might depend on them as well.

 ## Values
 | id  | name     | description |